Wildansyah

-Wildansyah Edy (born 3 January 1987) is an Indonesian professional footballer who plays as a defender for Liga 2 club Persikota Tangerang.
+Wildansyah Edy (born 3 January 1987) is an Indonesian professional footballer who plays as a defender.

 Club career

 Persib Bandung

 At the beginning of the 2008/2009 season, Wildansyah joined Persib Bandung in the Indonesia Super League who coached by Jaya Hartono.
 He made his debut in the Piala Indonesia against Persires Rengat but he has not made his debut in the Liga Indonesia.
 He made his debut in Indonesia Super League on 21 April 2009 against Persita Tangerang in Bandung.
 He was again trusted by Jaya Hartono to play in a match against Deltras F.C. as a substitute.

 Pelita Bandung Raya

 On 31 December 2013, he was signed by Pelita Bandung Raya.

 Sriwijaya FC

 On 30 November 2014, he was signed by Sriwijaya.

 Persib Bandung

 In 2017, Wildansyah signed a contract with Indonesian Liga 1 club Persib Bandung.

 Borneo (loan)

 He was signed for Borneo to play in the Liga 1 in the 2018 season, on loan from Persib Bandung.